xcoupe01/dashboard/README.md

 ## Additions
 - Added possibility to get rounded filled rectangles on edit.
 In the edit mode background style can be specified the corner radius of the editing "shadow" rectangle.

 - Editing shake animations added and are customizable from editing mode.
-(The animations are rotations evenly to the right and left, developer can choose the angle and duration of the animation)
+(The animations are rotations evenly to the right and left, developer can choose the angle, duration of the animation and if they are in or out of sync).

 # Original Dashboard readme below